 Even if it’s not your busiest season, you should still take the time to reach out to your audience so that you can stay connected and top-of-mind.

-For an organization like Cape Playhouse — which hosts events during the summer months — sending regular emails during the offseason, gives them a chance to keep supporters engaged and bring people back year after year.
+For the seasonal Landfall Restaurant, sending regular emails during the offseason gives them a chance to keep people engaged and bring people back year after year.

 2. Breaking news

 You’re constantly growing and improving your business, and probably have a lot of news to share.
 If there’s something customers need to know about, make sure to reach out and share the good news.

 Make sure your audience doesn’t miss out on the great content you’re creating by putting together a regularly-scheduled email digest.